seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part23-Architecture-of-Software-Delivery.md

 git push -u origin main
 ```

----
+Now your source of truth lives in a hosted Git repository that deployment platforms can pull from. [vercel](https://vercel.com/kb/guide/deploying-next-and-userbase-with-vercel)

+***

-# Why Push To GitHub?
+# Why Push to GitHub?

 Because modern deployment works like this: